emiche1108/LuminaScan/README_en.md

 ## 💄 About the Application<a id="app-description"></a>
-LuminaScan is a skin analysis app that quantifies and visualizes skin conditions using image processing technology.
+LuminaScan is a skin analysis app that quantifies and visualizes skin conditions using image processing technology.<br>
 It analyzes facial images to assess factors such as moisture, oil balance, brightness, spots, wrinkles, texture, and dark circles.<br>
 Based on these results, it provides personalized skincare advice.<br>